Desktop publishing (DTP)

 DTP / InDesign translation

-This removes an entire step from your workflow, saving you time and money.
-No need for layout designers and back-and-forth communication.
+This removes an entire step from your workflow, saving you precious time and money, so your team can focus on other things.
 Everything from a single trusted source.

 Want to find out more?
-Contact me today!
+Read more below or get in touch today!

-Follow these tips to save you time and get optimal results when translating your brochures and magazines.
+Follow these tips to save you time and get optimal results when translating your brochures, menus or other print products.

 Avoid embedding text inside images or graphics.
 Instead, use separate text frames or layers that can be edited independently.

-If you are using fonts that are not widely available, make sure you include them in a separate folder along with your InDesign files.
+If you’re using fonts that are not widely available, make sure you include them in a separate folder along with your InDesign files.
 Please also include all external files, such as images or PDFs, that are used in your document in a separate folder.
-Make sure that all links are up to date.
+Make sure all links are up to date.

 Text requires different amounts of space in different languages, as ideas are expressed in different ways and word and sentence lengths can differ greatly.
-This can lead to layout problems if there is limited space on the page, for example.
-With this in mind, try to leave adequate space for expanded text when creating your original design.
+This can lead to layout problems if there is limited space on the page.
+With this in mind, try to leave adequate space on the page when creating your original layout in case the English content needs slightly more space.

 What you need to send me: your InDesign project file (.indd) along with all of your fonts, images and other linked items.